durrantlab/gypsum_dl/README.md

 If you'd like to discard molecular variants with substructures such as these, use the `--use_durrant_lab_filters` flag.

+### Highly Constrained Ring Systems

+Some users have reported that Gypsum-DL fails to produce 3D models when processing molecules with highly constrained ring systems, such as amantadine compounds (e.g., this molecule from ChemBridge:
+`CC1=CC=CN2N=CC(C(=O)NC34CC5CC(C3)CC(C5)(C4)N3C=NC=N3)=C12`).
+We were not able to reproduce this error using Gypsum-DL 1.1.6, Python 3.6.7, RDKit 2019.03.3, but wanted to make the community aware of this possible problem.

+### Memory Considerations

+When processing large libraries, Gypsum-DL requires substantial memory.
+Some users have reported that the program suddenly stops in these situations.
+To correct the problem, either increase the available memory, or divide your library into several smaller files and processes them sequentially.

 ### Advanced Methods for Eliminating Problematic Compounds